lexach91/US-accidents/README.md

 ### Testing

-- I tested the website in different browsers: Chrome, Firefox, Brave, Opera
+- I tested the Website in different browsers: Chrome, Firefox, Brave, Opera

 - I confirmed that the loading screen is displayed while data is fetching and is hidden when the charts are drawn

-- I confirmed that the error message is shawn to the user on the loading screen if an error occurred while fetching the data
+- I confirmed that the error message is shown to the user on the loading screen if an error occurred while fetching the data

 - I confirmed that the data is loading and charts are displayed correctly

 - I confirmed that the header and the footer are displayed correctly

-- I confirmed that the website is responsive and displayed correctly on all common screen sizes
+- I confirmed that the Website is responsive and displayed correctly on all standard screen sizes

-- I confirmed that the website's performance and accessibility are on satisfying level, using Lighthouse in Chrome Dev Tools:
+- I confirmed that the Website's performance and accessibility are on a satisfying level, using Lighthouse in Chrome Dev Tools:

 ![Lighthouse results](assets/documentation/lighthouse.png)